The Art Of Hanging Art

 When in doubt about size, go larger.
 Art that is too small tends to get visually lost and makes the room feel understyled.
 A slightly oversized piece anchors a space and creates a sense of confidence and clarity.
 Framing also plays a role.
 Even minimal frames can help a piece read with more presence.

 Hanging art is one of those details that makes a home feel finished and intentional.
 If you are unsure about placement or scale, my team and I can always help measure, source, and install your artwork with care.
-With years experience of being an interior designer in New York, I know how much there is to explore in sourcing and placing art.
-We are always happy to guide you through this interesting and fun process.
+With years of experience, I know how much there is to explore in sourcing and placing art.
+We are always happy to guide you through this interesting and enjoyable process.